OPEN AIR OPERA

-FOCUS is a new series of interviews with some of the world's leading opera singers.
-We learn about the everyday life of an opera singer, their artistic considerations and their private lives.
+FOCUS is a new series of interviews with some of the world’s leading opera singers.
+We are interviewing opera stars who have not yet appeared on Open Air Opera.
+We explore the everyday life of an opera singer, their artistic considerations, and their private world.

 Have you always known that you wanted to be an opera singer?